 Whether your dog snaffled one from the bin when you weren’t looking, or your well-meaning friend gave your dog a corn cob as a chew toy, you’re not alone.
-It’s quite common for dogs to eat corn cobs, but are they safe for dogs?
-And what should you do if your dog eats a corn cob?
+It’s quite common for dogs to eat corn cobs, but can dogs eat corn cobs safely?
+And what should you do if your dog ate a corn cob?

 What should I do if my dog ate corn cobs?